 Stephen Brauer is Chairman and CEO of Hunter Engineering Company, which designs, manufactures, and sells computer-based automotive service equipment to automobile manufacturers and dealers worldwide.

 In June 2001 President George W. Bush appointed Mr. Brauer as U.S. Ambassador to Belgium, where he served until September 2003.
 He is a past member of the Smithsonian National Board and is active in numerous charitable and civic organizations.

-Mr. Brauer is a longtime collector of American classic cars, Springfield Rolls-Royce, and postwar coach-built Rolls-Royce and Bentley.
+Mr. Brauer is a longtime collector of American classic cars, Springfield Rolls-Royce, and postwar coachbuilt Rolls-Royce and Bentley.

-Bainbridge Island, WA
+Bainbridge Island, Washington

 Thomas Bryant retired from Road & Track magazine in 2008 after 20 years as Editor-in-Chief, capping his 36-year career.
-Shortly after becoming Editor-in-Chief Mr. Bryant initiated the Road & Track Trophy at the Pebble Beach Concours for “The Car the Editors Would Most Like to Drive.”
+Shortly after becoming Editor-in-Chief Mr. Bryant initiated the Road & Track Trophy at the Pebble Beach Concours for “the car the editors would most like to drive.”

 Prior to his publishing career, Mr. Bryant spent two years as a Foreign Service Officer, and he later worked in radio broadcasting.
 But his love of cars led him to the Road & Track family in 1972.

 Moray Callum is Executive Director of Ford Americas Design.
 He is responsible for the design of all cars and trucks created in Ford’s North and South America studios, and he guides the design of Lincoln and Mercury products.